getify/foi-lang/formalization-work/Foi-Specification.md

-emit-edge rule for the function that supplies the callback, and it does not relax §6.13.4's coverage rule: a perform inside the supplied callback still traces outward to an enclosing `~<*` exactly as it would otherwise. would otherwise.
+emit-edge rule for the function that supplies the callback, and it does not relax §6.13.4's coverage rule: a perform inside the supplied callback still traces outward to an enclosing `~<*` exactly as it would otherwise.
 Whether a given function conforms to a slot declared `:Effects(Any)` is effect-set conformance, specified at §9.9.4.

 Entries prefix-match per §6.1.4: `:Effects(User.IO)` declares
 that the function may perform `Effect.User.IO` or any